nikitavoloboev/data/focusing/rules.md

 - Always have water next to me.
 - Work away from home ideally.

-## Anki

-- Don't make a card of a fact or something that you can easily look up.

-## Tests
+## Test

 - Check my work and go through my calculations again.
 It's easy to miss something.

-## Relationships
+## Meet people

 - Meet new people.
 Go to seminars, talks, conferences.
-Big chance you'll find something interesting or meet someone.
+Approach many
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.

 ## Vim